matplotlib/mplfinance/doc/source/index.rst

 mpl_finance: financial helpers for matplotlib
 =============================================

-A collection of functions for collecting, analyzing and plotting financial data in combination with matplotlib.
+A collection of functions for analyzing and plotting financial data in combination with matplotlib.

 .. toctree::